-- Form Tutors are responsible for the care, welfare, behaviour and progress of children in their class.
+• Form Tutors are responsible for the care, welfare, behaviour and progress of children in their class.
 Any relevant information concerning a child should go initially to them, as should reports about work or behaviour.
-Form Tutors should be the first port of call for parents with questions or concerns about their child and their progress, this can be via the homework diary, telephone, email or during a meeting. - Form Tutors can use specific strategies and procedures as laid out in the Rewards and Sanctions policy and the Uniform and Equipment policy to ensure that students in their Forms are meeting the expectations of the school with regard to behaviour, effort, uniform and equipment.
-Form Tutors are responsible for the ethos, values and spirit developed in the class.
+Form Tutors should be the first port of call for parents with questions or concerns about their child and their progress, this can be via the homework diary, telephone, email or during a meeting.

-- Form Tutors are also responsible for taking the register accurately in the morning and afternoon and for registering their Form during in the event of a fire alarm. - Form Tutors are also responsible for delivering collective worship on a daily basis through the bulletin and for ensuring that students also take part in reading time during the second part of registration.
-Heads of Year should ensure that students update their reading log in the diary at least once a week. - Members of staff who are not Form Tutors should be involved in releasing colleagues in their Years to carry out necessary pastoral care, such as individual conversations/restorative justice sessions.
+- Form Tutors can use specific strategies and procedures as laid out in Behaviour policy and the Uniform and Equipment policy to ensure that students in their Forms are meeting the expectations of the school with regard to behaviour, effort, uniform and equipment.
+Form Tutors are responsible for the ethos, values and spirit developed in the class. - Form Tutors are also responsible for taking the register accurately for the AM registration session for registering their Form during in the event of a fire alarm. - Form Tutors are also responsible for delivering collective worship on a daily basis through the bulletin. - Members of staff who are not Form Tutors should be involved in releasing colleagues in their Years to carry out necessary pastoral care, such as individual conversations/restorative justice sessions.